Harrison Begay: Career

 From 1942 to 1945, during the Second World War, Begay served in the US Army Signal Corps in Germany, Iceland, the Czech Republic, and other parts of continental Europe.
 Begay took part in the D-Day storming at Normandy Beachhead.
 He was honorably discharged in 1945 and returned to Santa Fe.
 In Begay's early artwork, he often depicted hunting and war imagery, but he later moved away from these types of images following his harrowing experiences during World War II.

 That same year in 1945, Begay and his wife divorced, and he had financial problems and trouble selling this artwork.
 He travelled through Colorado, staying in Denver to study with Gerald Curtis Delano.
-He returned in to Arizona in 1947.
+He returned to Arizona in 1947.

 In the 1950s, interest in Begay's artwork increased.
 Critics often categorized his style in this period as Native American "Traditionalism," and praised his work as pure, serene, idealized, and uncomplicated.

 In 1951, Begay expanded his artistic horizons by co-founding the Tewa Enterprises in Santa Fe with fellow artist Charles Barrows.
 This printing company provided another avenue for Begay and Native American artists to disperse their art to a wide audience.
 Begay took an active role in cutting the screens for his serigraph reproductions.
 His artwork was easily adapted to the new medium due to his flat forms, delicate lines, and strict fields of color.
 The low cost of his prints led to the popularization of Begay's paintings to a wide American and European audience.
 Tewa Enterprises promoted Native American artists and was one of the first companies of its kind.

 Begay was close friends with fellow Studio School artist Quincy Tahoma.
 Following Tahoma's death in 1956, Begay was overcome with grief.
 In 1959, Begay decided to relocate to the Navajo Nation Reservation to be closer to his family and community.

 In the 1960s and 1970s, Begay spent the majority of his time at the Navajo Nation Reservation continuing to make and sell paintings and prints.
-His work in the 1960s and 1970s represent genre scenes, animals, geographical locations, and natural elements.
+His work in the 1960s and 1970s represents genre scenes, animals, geographical locations, and natural elements.
 Begay placed particular emphasis on horses, colts, deer, and fawn.
 His career was so profitable that he was able to support himself and his family through his art making.
 Collectors described Begay's work as a "timeless, peaceful and gentle world, recognizing only the beauty in the Navajo way of life."
 Some scholars deem his paintings to be overly sentimental and romanticizing snapshots of everyday life, dismissing them as "Disney art."
 Others praise the soft tone and peaceful style of his art as inventive, original, refined, delicate, and detailed.